Our top kitchen gardens

 It may not be the oldest of kitchen gardens but it certainly has enough history to be in our top ten.

-This was the kitchen garden that supplied No. 10 Downing Street with a fresh supply of fruit and vegetables during the war years - and the brick wall that surrounds it was laid by Churchill himself.
+This was the kitchen garden that supplied No.10 Downing Street with a fresh supply of fruit and vegetables during the war years - and the brick wall that surrounds it was laid by Churchill himself.

-Restored in 2006, at least 50 per cent of the produce grown in the walled kitchen garden at Chartwell is a heritage variety, whilst other intriguing produce like yellow marrows are being grown this year.
+Restored in 2006, at least 50 per cent of the produce grown in the walled kitchen garden at Chartwell is a heritage variety, whilst other intriguing produce like yellow marrows are being grown each year.

 There are also 50 apple trees, plus a wide variety of plums, greengages, nectarines, cherries, pears, damson and currants.